-Two of the door openings have been widened.
-These appear to have been done within the last 15 years.
-It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
-If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.
+The property has been altered from its original layout to provide the present accommodation to all areas although it does appear to be of an historic nature.
+It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
+If any works did not require consent, then it has been assumed they meet the standards required by the Building Regulations or are exempt.